stephanemagnenat/osqoop/readme.md

 Osqoop comes with an end-user manual.
 Look at in the doc/manual directory.

 On Linux, the sound card datasource uses OSS, which is outdated now, as ALSA is the standard.
 However, ALSA provides a OSS-wrapper, called aoss.
-If you launch Osqoop thrigh it:
+If you launch Osqoop through it:

     aoss osqoop